 Other key considerations include:

-In either case, by carefully considering the features and benefits of each route, weighed against your priorities as a tenant, you’ll find the fit-out route that’s right for you and your business.
-In either case, by carefully considering the features and benefits of each route, weighed against your priorities as a tenant, you’ll find the fit out route that’s right for you and your business.
+By carefully considering the features and benefits of each route, weighed against your priorities as a tenant, you’ll find the fit out route that’s right for you and your business.

-If you need any guidance or support in selecting your office fit-out, please get in contact or download our free guide to office design companies to help with your office fit out.
+If you need any guidance or support in selecting your office fit-out, please get in contact, or download our free guide to office design companies to help with your office fit out.